reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/notification2/tokens/c8y_notification2_tokens_create.md

       --nonPersistent              If true, indicates that the created token refers to the non-persistent variant of the named subscription. >= 1016.x
       --processingMode string      Cumulocity processing mode
-      --shared                     Subscription is shared amongst multiple subscribers. >= 1016.x --signed                     If true, the token will be securely signed by the Cumulocity IoT platform. >= 1016.x --subscriber string          The subscriber name which the client wishes to be identified with. (accepts pipeline) --template string            Body template
+      --shared                     Subscription is shared amongst multiple subscribers. >= 1016.x --signed                     If true, the token will be securely signed by the Cumulocity platform. >= 1016.x --subscriber string          The subscriber name which the client wishes to be identified with. (accepts pipeline) --template string            Body template
       --templateVars stringArray   Body template variables